wasabee-project/Wasabee-Server/README.md

 ## I don't want to use your app for sharing my location data.

-We use OwnTracks now, we are working on our own app to handle this.
-We are using OwnTracks because it is also open source.
-But you don't have to trust it.

 We can pull from the RAID location store if you give us permission.

 You can send your location via the telegram bot.